-It is important to note that since the District assessments do not include a built-in inflationary factor, the revenue from assessments has remained at approximately \$14,700 annually.
+It is important to note that since the District assessments do not include a built-in inflationary factor, the revenue from assessments has remained at approximately \$14,470 annually.
 However, maintenance cost have steadily risen each year.
 Annual maintenance costs within the District have been greater than assessment revenues for the last several years.
-The District has used reserves to offset the insufficiency of assessment revenues to pay for maintenance costs, however it is projected that the District's reserves will be depleted, or nearly depleted by the end of the current fiscal year.
-For Fiscal Year 2019-20, there will be a shortfall of approximately \$6,000 between annual assessment revenues and estimated maintenance expenditures if current services levels are maintained.
-Since District reserves will not be sufficient to maintain current service levels, maintenance levels will continue to be reduced as needed to balance available revenues and expenditures.
-This will include a reduction in tree trimming and a reduction in the frequency of other maintenance activities.
-Based upon budgeted expenditures for the prior year, this will result in a decrease in maintenance services of approximately 50% in order to match expenditures with available assessment revenue.
-Maintenance levels will continue to decrease as costs increase as a result of inflation in coming years.
+The District has used reserves to offset the insufficiency of assessment revenues to pay for maintenance costs, however the District's reserves are depleted.
+Furthermore, maintenance service levels have been reduced to keep costs in line with revenue.

+For Fiscal Year 2021-22, there would be a shortfall of approximately \$10,000 between annual assessment revenues and estimated maintenance expenditures if desired services levels were to be maintained.
+Since District assessment revenue will not be sufficient to maintain desired service levels, maintenance levels will continue to be provided at a reduced level as needed to balance available revenues and expenditures.
+This includes a reduction in the watering of landscaped areas and a reduction in the frequency of other maintenance activities.
+The level of service that can be provided is approximately 33% of the desired service level.
+The landscaping maintenance contract agreement with Smith & Enright was renegotiated in August 2019 to reduce services and decrease costs.